yainporter/tea_subscription_service/lib/docs/end_points.md

 # Project Details

-  Tea Subscription Service that allows users to pick a tea package and choose the frequency
+  Tea Subscription Service that allows users to subscribe to a tea package

 ## Endpoints

 - An endpoint to subscribe a customer to a tea subscription